-On the Pro 7000 it comes primarily in a Black colour option and has rubber on the rear of the handle rather than plastic.
+On the Pro 7000 it comes primarily in a Black color option and has rubber on the rear of the handle rather than plastic.
 It is a slightly more matte Black than on the 1000.
 There are silver panels on the right and left side that make it look smart and stand out.

 Another small design difference, but one that is actually a useful feature is on the upper neck of the handle, it is a red plastic panel which is the pressure sensor.
-Found on the 7000 only, this panel illuminates a bright red thanks to an LED inside, when too much pressure is applied to the teeth when brushing.
+Found on the 7000 only, this panel illuminates a bright red thanks to an LED inside when too much pressure is applied to the teeth when brushing.

-Both brushes have a sensor built in that will reduce the power delivered to the brush head until the pressure is reduced, but it is the 7000 that has the visible pressure sensor.
+Both brushes have a sensor built-in that will reduce the power delivered to the brush head until the pressure is reduced, but it is the 7000 that has the visible pressure sensor.
 If the pressure sensor is illuminated, simply reduce the pressure put on the teeth and the light will go off.